 The dual-venting system on the lid gives you some control over the temperature so you can cook in your own way.
 There is an ash catcher to reduce the mess and also make cleanup easy.
 The lightweight build and the sleek design really make this a great option for tailgating needs.

 This is the ultimate char-griller machine.
 It is pretty unique in design and looks a lot like a smoker as far as shape and style go.
-It is heavy-duty and does weight a bit more at 41 pounds so be aware of that when you plan traveling or portability.
+It is heavy-duty and does weigh a bit more at 41 pounds so be aware of that when you plan traveling or portability.

 This has a really great cooking space, giving you plenty of room for cooking several items.
 There is a convenient sliding drawer for access to both the coals and the ashes as well as a pan for dumping ashes.
 The handle is designed to stay cool even when the grill is at maximum temperature.